Text Link

 Poor hunger cues

-A study in the journal Appetite found that people tend to be preoccupied with engaging in a binge eating episode when they are home alone, during the evening and nighttime, and when they are around personally desirable foods and snacks (4).
-Based upon this finding, those who tend to eat at night may be eating in response to something other than a hunger cue.
-In some cases, nighttime eating may be a symptom of binge eating disorder.
-Many people who struggle with binge eating disorder will often consider highly rewarding or culturally vilified foods and snacks off limits and therefore as a result of their restrictive behavior they are most likely to binge when around those foods.
+A study in the journal Appetite found that people tend to be preoccupied with binge eating when they are home alone, during the evening and nighttime, and when they are around personally desirable foods and snacks.4 Based on this finding, those who tend to eat late at night may be eating in response to something other than a hunger cue.

-• Making sure that no foods are considered off limits, unless it’s due to an allergy or medical sensitivity.
+• Making sure that no foods are considered off-limits unless it’s due to an allergy or medical sensitivity.

 • Developing alternative strategies for coping with stress or negative emotions, such as taking a walk, relaxing with a hot bath, journaling, or calling a friend.

-• Eating at the first sign of hunger cues and stopping when full.
-(5)
+• Eating at the first sign of hunger cues and stopping when full.5

-If you employ strategies for stopping nighttime eating and find that you are unable to stop, that may be a sign of an eating disorder.
 In this case, you would likely benefit from reaching out for treatment from an eating disorder specialist, who can help you develop a better relationship with food and your body as well as address the mental and emotional stressors that may be contributing to the eating disorder thoughts and behaviors.

 Disclaimer about "overeating": Within Health hesitatingly uses the word "overeating" because it is the term currently associated with this condition in society, however, we believe it inherently overlooks the various psychological aspects of this condition which are often interconnected with internalized diet culture, and a restrictive mindset about food.
 For the remainder of this piece, we will therefore be putting "overeating" in quotations to recognize that the diagnosis itself pathologizes behavior that is potentially hardwired and adaptive to a restrictive mindset.